electron/electron/docs/tutorial/updates.md

 - [electron-release-server](https://github.com/ArekSredzki/electron-release-server) –
 Provides a dashboard for handling releases

+When using [electron-builder][electron-builder-lib], you can also use userland [electron-updater][electron-updater] module.
+It allows you to avoid update server maintaining (Amazon S3, GitHub or any other static server are supported).

 ## Implementing updates in your app

 Once you've deployed your update server, continue with importing the required